nguyenbaoanh205/Ecommerce_PetShop/README.md

-# 🐾 Pet Shop - E-commerce Website
+# 🐾 Ecommerce_PetShop - E-commerce Website

-**Pet Shop** is an e-commerce website that provides various products and accessories for pets such as dogs, cats, fish, and birds.
+**Ecommerce_PetShop** is an e-commerce website built with **Laravel** that provides various products and accessories for pets such as dogs, cats, fish, and birds.
 Users can browse products, search, add to cart, checkout, and manage their orders easily.

 ---